 Avoid Junk Food (Processed, Fried, or Sugary)

 Processed and fried food, which is especially common if you eat a lot of fast food, interferes with your digestion and causes gas, making your belly bloat and look heavier without any weight gain!
 This food is also typically very high in sodium, so your body retains water, causing your belly to bloat once again.

 Fast food is also rich in carbohydrates.
 Oil is one of the main culprits since deep-fried food like French fries is a common addition to any fast-food meal.
 Carbs also make you retain water in your belly and cause insulin spikes due to their high glycemic index and, consequently, hunger pangs .

 Fast food addicts and sugar addicts overlap significantly.
 Like salty junk food, sweet food also makes you crave more sweets.
-Cut out whatever added sugar you can for three days, including regular sodas, cakes, pastries, commercial fruit juices, energy drinks, etc.
+On the three day cleanse to lose belly fat, be sure to cut out whatever added sugar you can.
+This includes sodas, cakes, pastries, commercial fruit juices, energy drinks, etc.